JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 !!! note
 	## Julia's built-in profiler

 	Julia's built-in profiler is part of the standard library in the `Profile` module implementing a fairly standard sampling based profiler.
 It a nutshell it asks at regular intervals, where the code execution is currently and marks it and collects this information in some statistics.
-This allows us to analyze, where these "probes" have occured most of the time which implies those parts are those, where the execution of your function spends most of the time.
+This allows us to analyze, where these "probes" have occurred most of the time which implies those parts are those, where the execution of your function spends most of the time.
 As such, the profiler has two "controls", which is the `delay` between two consecutive probes and the maximum number of probes `n` (if the profile code takes a long time, you might need to increase it).
 	```
 	using Profile
 	Profile.init(; n = 989680, delay = 0.001))